 Although the ratios are favorable for all the listed fruits, there is a big variation in the amount of potassium.
 For example, dehydrated, uncooked apples have only about a third the amount of potassium that dehydrated, uncooked apricots have.
-We included the water content this time, because when the dried fruit takes on water the amount of potassium in 100 grams of food goes down.
-But the amount of potassium in a piece of fruit doesn’t go down – the piece of fruit just gets heavier from the water.
+Before the dried fruit loses water in the drying process, the amount of potassium in 100 grams of food is less.
+But the amount of potassium in a piece of fruit is not less – the piece of fruit is just heavier and the potassium is diluted from the water.
 If you stew the fruit, be sure to drink the water, since some of the potassium will go into the liquid.

 Raisins were added to table April 12, 2012.
 Thanks to spudbabs comment at http://caloriecount.about.com/not-so-empty-calorie-foods-b564276?utm_term=continue1 for pointing out that raisins had been left off the previous dried fruit table.
 The site has many excellent nutrition tips.